Minot, North Dakota: History

 Minot and its surrounding area were wide open from 1905 to 1920.
 The population grew rapidly due to railroad construction and availability of unclaimed land.
 Nearly complete court records of Ward County and Minot document the prevalence and different types of criminal activity, and offer strong support for the epithet "crime capitol of North Dakota".
 State attorney general William Langer helped clean up the town in 1917–1920, but by the time Prohibition arrived in the 1920s, Minot had become a center of illegal activities associated with the High Third district, exacerbated because the city was a supply hub of Al Capone's liquor smuggling operations.
-The hotbed of alcohol bootlegging, prostitution, and opium dens that sprang up in the Downtown area soon led people to nickname Minot "Little Chicago".
-The smugglers used a network of tunnels (some previously built for heating or deliveries) to transport and conceal illicit cargo entering from Canada.
+The hotbed of alcohol bootlegging, prostitution, and opium dens that sprang up in the downtown area soon led people to nickname Minot "Little Chicago".
+Smugglers used a network of tunnels (some previously built for heating or deliveries) to transport and conceal illicit cargo entering from Canada.

 The 1950s saw a large influx of federal funding into the region, with the construction of Minot Air Force Base (1956–1957) 13 mi north of the city, and Garrison Dam (1947–1953) on the Missouri River, about 50 mi south.
-In 1969, a severe flood on the Mouse River devastated Minot.
+In 1969, a severe flood on the Souris River devastated Minot in April.
 Afterward, the Army Corps of Engineers straightened the river's path through the city and built several flood control structures.

 On January 18, 2002, a severe train derailment west of the city sent a gigantic cloud of anhydrous ammonia toward Minot and Burlington.
 One man died and many of Minot's citizens were sickened and severely injured by the gas, causing one of the worst major chemical accidents of the country.
 In early 2006, court cases were heard in Minneapolis, Minnesota, against Canadian Pacific Railway, the owner of the derailed train.
 The anhydrous ammonia spill was the largest such spill in U.S. history.
 Eric Klinenberg used the incident in his book Fighting for Air: The Battle to Control America's Media as an example of the failure of mass media, specifically local radio stations, to disseminate information in an emergency.

-The 2011 Mouse River flood caused extensive damage throughout the Mouse River Valley.
-On June 21, 2011, KXMC-TV reported that a flood of historic proportions was imminent in the Mouse River Valley, largely due to large dam releases upstream.
+The 2011 Souris River flood caused extensive damage throughout the Souris River Valley.
+On June 21, 2011, KXMC-TV reported that a flood of historic proportions was imminent in the valley, largely due to large dam releases upstream.
 Around 12,000 people were evacuated.
 On June 26, flooding exceeded previous records when the river crested at 1561.7 ft above sea level, 3 ft above the previous record set in 1881.
-It is estimated that 20% of Minot sustained damage from the flood.
-This figure includes over 4,100 homes that were in some way affected, 2,376 extensively damaged, and 805 damaged beyond repair.
+It is estimated that 20% of Minot sustained damage from the flood; this figure includes over 4,100 homes that were in some way affected, 2,376 extensively damaged, and 805 damaged beyond repair.
 Burlington was also severely damaged during this time.